Key Stage 3

 Term 5: Modern Drama (such as Frankenstein by Philip Pullman)

 Term 6: Modern Novel (such as Holes or Wonder)

 Term 1: Drama (such as Pygmalion or The Importance of Being Earnest)

 Term 2: Poetry from different cultures

-Term 3: A Study in Scarlet by Sherlock Holmes
+Term 3: Pre-20th Century novel (such as A Study in Scarlet or Great Expectations)

-Term 4: Modern Novel such as The Curious Incident of the Dog in the Night-time
+Term 4: Modern Novel (such as The Curious Incident of the Dog in the Night-time or The Outsiders)

 Term 5: The Art of Rhetoric